 - A laser root canal is less noisy and is generally more comfortable for the patient

 - You experience less bleeding and inflammation both during and after the procedure

-If you are experiencing a severe toothache or a painful abscess, don’t hesitate to reserve an appointment for an emergency exam to see if you need an emergency laser root canal procedure!
-We can treat your tooth infection and help you feel better quicker.
+If you are experiencing a severe toothache or a painful abscess, don’t hesitate to reserve an appointment for an emergency exam to meet our dentist and see if you need an emergency laser root canal procedure!
+Our dentist can treat your tooth infection and help you feel better quicker.

 Are Root Canals Painful?
 Do Root Canals Hurt?

 Many people have the mistaken belief that root canals are always painful and are something to be avoided.
 With modern anesthetics and lasers, this simply is not true!
 While we can’t guarantee that you won’t experience any discomfort, the clear majority of our patients say that it is similar to getting an hour-long dental filling.